 November 07, 2019 - January 25, 2020

-Yoshii Gallery presents its forthcoming exhibition Food, featuring post-war and contemporary works of art.
+Yoshii Gallery is pleased to present Food, featuring post-war and contemporary works of art.
 The exhibition sources from artists producing work in the past 60 years to illustrate the wide and varying representations and perceptions of food.